balayesu-chilakalapudi/ClearUnclearTransactionsLWC/README.md

     });
    }
 ```
-Below is the HTML part of data-label which is used in java as event.currentTarget.dataset.label
+Below is the HTML part of data-label which is used in javascript as event.currentTarget.dataset.label

 ```
 <td key={subval1.ColumnHeader1}>